 “Did ‘Mummy’ put you up to this?”
 Dad asked.

-“No. Jack had friends stay over last night and they all wanted to go.
+“No. Jack had friends stay over last night.
+They all want to go.
 She’s over the moon about it.
 At least it’s a chance to see them on neutral ground.
 You may be joint in-laws someday.”

 “We’ll be there,” he curtly said.